-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - There is no deductible for this plan. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.